 Generally speaking, you should project an estimated 4.0% annual increase when calculating summer salary.
-This is not a commitment on the part of the college to increase salaries at this level, and indeed salary from grants cannot exceed the actual salary level established by the college.
+This is not a commitment on the part of the College to increase salaries at this level, and indeed salary from grants cannot exceed the actual salary level established by the College.

-- Fringe benefit rate for faculty: 33.18 percent (as of July 1, 2014)
+Fringe benefit rate for faculty: 32.97 percent

 Fringe benefit rate for student researchers during summer: 8.0 percent

-Student Research Stipend
+Student Research Stipend & Subsistence

 Indirect Cost Recovery (called “Facilities and Administration” by NSF)

 50 percent of salary and student wages, if the research takes place at HMC; 25 percent, off-campus.
 Indirect cost recovery is not applied to fringe benefits.

 Indirect cost recovery is not always allowed by the funding agency, or the agency may specify a different method of calculation.

 Use 9.75% as the estimated sales tax rate for purchasing materials and equipment (even if materials are purchased outside of CA).
 For NSF proposals, include the estimated sales tax in the cost of the equipment as you enter it in Research.Gov (if applicable).
 You may wish to show a breakdown (item cost vs. tax) in the budget justification.

 As of January 2023, the applicable sales tax for Claremont California is 9.5%.